CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

    ![](./media/ex5-task4-07.png)

-10. Click on **Save** and wait until the changes to **Encryption** gets updated.
+10. Click on **Save** and wait until the changes to **Encryption** get updated.
 Visit the encryption pane and observe the updated keys.

     ![](./media/ex5-task4-08.png)

 **Data sovereignty**

-11. Type **policy** in the search box located on the top of the Azure Portal page and click on it.
+11. Type **policy** in the search box located at the top of the Azure Portal page and click on it.

     ![](./media/ex5-task4-10.png)